SCORP: Scene-Consistent Multi-agent Diffusion Planning with Stable Online Reinforcement Post-Training for Cooperative Driving: Introduction

-Advanced \emph{Connected Autonomous Vehicles} (CAVs) have catalyzed the emergence of cooperative multi-agent driving paradigms, offering new avenues to address key transportation challenges and potentially improving both safety and traffic efficiency~\cite{luo2023real,bai2025robust}.
-Central to this paradigm, \emph{multi-agent behavior modeling} provides the foundation for high-level cooperative driving in complex real-world environments.
-Nevertheless, real traffic behavior is inherently stochastic and multimodal: even within the same scene, multiple interaction behavior can be reasonable and effective.
-Generating multi-agent driving behaviors that are both \emph{human-like} and \emph{multi-modal} remains an open challenge, which in turn limits the deployment potential of cooperative autonomous driving systems~\cite{nayakanti2022wayformer}.
+Advanced \emph{Connected Autonomous Vehicles} (CAVs) have catalyzed the emergence of cooperative multi-agent driving paradigms, opening new possibilities for addressing key transportation challenges and potentially improving both safety and traffic efficiency~\cite{luo2023real,bai2025robust1}.
+By enabling information sharing and coordinated decision-making among vehicles, infrastructure, and cloud platforms, cooperative driving extends the capability of isolated single-vehicle autonomy and supports system-level intelligence in complex traffic environments\cite{11262787}.
+As such, cooperative driving is inherently a safety- and efficiency-critical task, especially in dense and interactive scenarios where the behaviors of multiple agents are coupled~\cite{bai2025robust2}.
+Central to this paradigm, \emph{multi-agent behavior modeling} underpins high-level cooperative decision-making by characterizing the interactive behaviors of multiple traffic participants.
+However, real traffic behavior is inherently stochastic and multimodal: even within the same scene, multiple interaction patterns can be reasonable and effective.
+This inherent uncertainty and diversity make it difficult to produce cooperative plans that are simultaneously realistic, safe, and efficient.
+Therefore, generating \emph{well-coordinated cooperative behaviors} while preserving multimodality and realistic interactions remains an open challenge, which in turn limits the deployment potential of cooperative autonomous driving systems~\cite{nayakanti2022wayformer}.